Liaojinghui/seminar-slides/slide.md

 who gave up the vacation to be with me and supported me in the midst of depression, loneliness and pain :)

+# Xueying

+---

+## self-examination

+1. Didn't work hard enough
+2. Be an active learner
+3. Be confident

+---

+## Thanks

+I am extremely grateful to all my teammates and Zhenyu.

+I had learned a lot from this experience.